 In the meantime, let me leave you with possibly my favourite quote to mull over

 UPDATE – Okay, I couldn’t help myself!
 I find writing really therapeutic, and since I don’t already have enough on my plate (lol) I started another blog to document my journey.
-If you would like to follow along, head on over to Josie’s Journey.
+If you have an interest in breast cancer, head on over to Josie’s Journey.
 The best way to keep up is to sign up for the emails that will come out when I post something new.
-Don’t worry, I won’t be selling anything over there, it really is (mostly) for my own benefit and hopefully to help out others who may go through the same thing in years to come
+This really is (mostly) for my own benefit and hopefully to help out others who may go through the same thing in years to come.

 Josie is a forty-something budget traveller.
 She only discovered travel in her late thirties, but since then has travelled extensively including taking an adult gap year.
 She is now based in Australia and loves sharing all she has learned about travelling on a budget but with the comforts a Gen Xer requires.